veebch/bigaudrey/README.md

 The reason for using r/quotes rather than a curated database, is that the karma score on reddit is a really good way to ensure quotes that are interesting and topical.

 The quality of the results depends on the adherence to convention in posts to [r/quotes](https://reddit.com/r/quotes) and the quality of the regex in the script.
-Currently the script is rarely producing garbled quotes, so it's ready for sharing.
+Currently the script is rarely producing garbled quotes.

-As well as producing quotes, the script occasionally places other content on the epaper - to keep things interesting.

 ### Word of the day